cmarangon/m4_terraform/readme.md

 - Documentation for azurerc is sometimes very brief.
 Many details need to be checked directly in Azure.
 - Documentation for azurerc is sometimes inconsistent
     - Example: In `azurerc_container_app`, the memory is specified with the suffix `Gi`.
 In `azurerm_container_group`, however, the suffix is omitted.
-- Limited in the naming of resources. *(Max.
+- *Disadvantage from Azure: limited in the naming of resources.
+(Max.
 24 alphanumeric characters)*

 ## AWS